Cosmology from Point Clouds with Dark Matter Halos from the Quijote Simulations: Introduction

 Data collected from telescopes are often released as catalogs of sources containing their positions and different properties rather than images of a particular area of the sky.
 These galaxy catalogs, with their inherent sparse and irregular nature, are difficult/suboptimal to use as the input for any image-based network\footnote{On one hand, one can place the observed catalog in a regular 2D or 3D grid at the expense of throwing away information on scales below the grid size.
 On the other hand, if the grid is sufficiently fine (i.e., containing at most one point per pixel), it will be a big grid filled out with zeros, given the sparse nature of the data.}.
 To address this issue, a new method for sparse data, called point cloud analysis, has emerged as a new avenue for 3D data analysis \citep{2016arXiv161200593Q, 2018arXiv181204244S, 2020arXiv200401803X, 2022OJAp....5E..18M, GNN_MW_M31, Hordan_WL, Hordan_Euclidean_Equivariant, Rose_GNN}.
 Further, with its rapid improvement, point cloud analysis has become very popular, performing better or at par with other state-of-the-art image-based analysis methods \citep{7353481, 2017arXiv170602413Q, 9577763}.

-In this work, we employ a novel architecture that takes a point cloud as input and processes it similarly to graph neural networks (GNNs).
-The advantage of this model is that it does not require an input graph (as GNNs do) and can also extract information on different scales hierarchically, allowing the processing of relatively large point clouds.
+In this work, we employ a novel architecture that takes a point cloud as input and processes it efficiently using Multi-Layer Perceptrons (MLPs), whereas Graph Neural Networks (GNNs) rely on graph-based structures and message passing.
+A key advantage of this model is its ability to extract information hierarchically, enabling the efficient processing of relatively large point clouds.
 We note that some previous works exploited complicated geometrical feature extractors to process point clouds \citep{2019arXiv191006849L, 2020arXiv201209688G}.
 Recently, \cite{2022arXiv220207123M} proposed a novel method that takes point clouds as input and processes them in a very similar fashion as GNNs (i.e., with simple, flexible, and learnable geometrical kernels) without having to predefine a graph from the point cloud.
 They have shown that their method either outperforms or performs at par with other state-of-the-art point cloud networks.
 Further, due to employing a simple feature extractor, this network is lightweight and fast compared to other 3D data analysis methods.

 In this work, we perform parameter inference from point clouds using the method proposed by \cite{2022arXiv220207123M} but enhancing it to make it E(3) invariant.
 Our dataset is composed of halo catalogs from N-body simulations of the \texttt{Quijote} suite \citep{2020ApJS..250....2V}.
 We show that this network performs well when constraining the value of some parameters but fails on others.
 Besides, its performance against classical summary statistics is not good.
 We discuss in detail the limitations of the model and potential avenues to improve it.